allThingsOps/ato-teamcity/README.md

 ## What is ATO TeamCity Server&reg;?

-> ATO TeamCity Server&reg; provides Continuous Integration and Continuous Delivery Pipelines for Kubernetes vi Jetbrains TeamCity
+> ATO TeamCity Server&reg; provides Continuous Integration and Continuous Delivery Pipelines for Kubernetes via Jetbrains TeamCity

 [Overview of ATO TeamCity Server&reg;](https://allThingsOps.io)
 Disclaimer: ATO TeamCity Server is a registered trademark of allThingsOps.
 Any rights therein are reserved to allThingsOps.
 Any use by Jetbrains TeamCity Ltd. is for referential purposes only and does not indicate any sponsorship, endorsement, or affiliation between allThingsOps.